apache/spark/docs/sql-ref-number-pattern.md

 - **`.`** or **`D`**

-  Specifies the position of the decimal point.
+  Specifies the position of the decimal point (optional, only allowed once).

-  The input value does not need to include a decimal point.
+  When parsing, the input string does not need to include a decimal point.

 - **`,`** or **`G`**

   Specifies the position of the `,` grouping (thousands) separator.

   There must be a `0` or `9` to the left and right of each grouping separator.
+When parsing, the input string must match the grouping separator relevant for the size of the number.

 - **`$`**